Jazz and Contemporary Music Performance

 BA in Jazz and Contemporary Music Performance

-A key feature of this programme includes the proposed continuation of an opportunity for students on the programme to transfer into Berklee College of Music in Boston (www.berklee.edu), one of the most prestigious music schools in the world in the field of contemporary music.
-Proposed programme modules include Instrumental and Vocal Tuition, Aural Training, Ensemble Performance, Composition and Arranging, Jazz History, and Music Business.
+A key feature of this programme is an opportunity for students to transfer into Berklee College of Music in Boston (www.berklee.edu), one of the most prestigious music schools in the world in the field of contemporary music.
+Programme modules include Instrumental and Vocal Tuition, Aural Training, Ensemble Performance, Composition and Arranging, Jazz History, and Music Business.

-Application to the programme will be through the CAO, with the audition/performance assessment, subject to accreditation, taking place on Saturday/Sunday, 8/9th April for September 2017 entry.
+Application to the programme is through the CAO, with the audition/performance assessment, taking place on Saturday 24th of March and 7th April for September 2018 entry.